hashkat/hashkat/docs/tutorial04.md

 # The Twitter_Suggest Follow Model (The Barabasi-Albert Model)

-Going through several exercises on the different configurations of the *twitter_suggest* follow model, this tutorial should take approximately 30 minutes to complete

-Based on Albert-Laszlo Barabasi's research, a *twitter_suggest* follow model is one in which agents tend to follow agents with the highest in-degree, aka the highest number of followers.
-This model is influenced heavily by the [Barabasi-Albert Model](http://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model), generating networks where agents with the greater number of followers have a higher probability of being followed.
-This particular follow model can be implemented using three different configurations of this following method, each of which is outlined below.
+Based on the [Barabasi-Albert model](https://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model), the **twitter_suggest** follow model is based on a **preferential attachment** mechanism.
+A preferential attachment mechanism is one where those who have (x) get more (x).
+In **#k@** this means an agent with many followers will get more followers, or agents are programmed to follow an agent with the highest in-degree, aka the highest number of followers.

+The twitter_suggest preferential attachment follow model can be implemented using three different ways, each of which is outlined below:

+* Classic Barabasi
+* Non-Classic Barabasi
+* Without Barabasi (Other)

-## Example - Classic Barabasi
+### Classic Barabasi

-The Classic Barabasi configuration is one in which agents that are added to the network make one connection with another agent and no other, unless manipulated to do so by allowing follow back or following through retweets within your simulation.
+The Classic Barabasi configuration is one in which new agents to the network make one connection with another agent and no other, unless manipulated to do so by allowing follow_back or following_through_retweets within your simulation.

+#### Constructing The Network

-Let's try running a Classic Barabasi *twitter_suggest* follow model simulation, with our starting point being the *INFILE.yaml* we created in the previous [tutorial](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial03/INFILE.yaml).
-As always, the *INFILE.yaml* file we will create in this example can be found for reference in the **docs/tutorial_input_files** directory in **hashkat**, with this one under the title **tutorial04_classic_barabasi**.
-You can also view the input file we will be creating for this example [here](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial04_classic_barabasi/INFILE.yaml).
+Our starting point is the **INFILE.yaml** created in [Tutorial 3](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial03/INFILE.yaml).
+The **INFILE.yaml** file we will create in this example can be found for reference in the [hashkat/docs/tutorial_input_files/tutorial04_classic_barabasi](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial04_classic_barabasi/INFILE.yaml).

-### Constructing The Network

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ENwr6_pTo0k" frameborder="0" allowfullscreen></iframe>
 </center>

+To run the Classic Barabasi configuration, we set:

+* follow_model: twitter_suggest
+* use_barabasi: true
+* barabasi_connections: 1

-So let's make some modifications to our input file.
-As opposed to the random follow model simulations, where the number of agents within the network remained constant throughout the simulation, we are going to have the number of agents within the simulation increase over time, by setting our *initial_agents* to 10, and our *max_agents* to 1000.
-Most importantly, we're going to set *use_barabasi* to *true* causing the simulation to implement the Barabasi configuration.
-When *use_barabasi* is implemented, *barabasi_connections* specifies the number of connections an agent makes when entering the simulation, so for this Classic Barabasi example, we're going to set this value to 1.
-Since we are running a *twitter_suggest* follow model, we are going to set the *follow_model* as *twitter_suggest*.
+Until now we've had the number of agents within the network remain constant through the simulation.
+Now we are going to have the number of agents increase over time, by setting initial_agents to 10, and max_agents to 1000.

+For simplicity, we will only use 'Standard' agent_types.
+We must set the 'Standard' agent_type's follow rate to 0.0, so that the only manner in which agents are connecting with each other is through the barabasi_connections they are assigned to make.

 ```python
 analysis: